 - $27.95 Business: 3 websites + 3GB backups + support for up to 500K monthly visitors

-InMotion offers six types of hosting plans designed specifically for WordPress websites.
+InMotion offers six types of hosting plans designed specifically for WordPress websites, that’s something unusual when compared to the other hosts such as HostGator or BlueHost.
 All plans come with a free domain, unlimited email addresses, and the BoldGrid plugin suite.
 Two of the lower tier plans also include the JetPack Personal plugin while the three highest tiers come with JetPack Professional.
 It’s worth noting that only the three most expensive tiers let you pay via recurring monthly payments, with the cheapest three only including 1-year and 2-year plans.
 The prices listed below are for the 1-year plans for the first three tiers and the recurring monthly cost for the last three.
-This should give you a better idea of what you can realistically expect to pay at InMotion each month without having to break the bank up front.
+This should give you a better idea of what you can realistically expect to pay at InMotion each month without having to break the bank upfront.

 - $8.29 ($99.48 upfront) WP-1000S: 1 website + 40 GB SSD storage + 20K monthly visitors